gvwilson/sdxpy/src/vm/index.md

 [% inc file="assembler.py" keep="combine" %]

 As a test,
-this program counts up to three:
+this program counts up to 3:

 [% inc pat="count_up.*" fill="as out" %]